For Wanjiru Kamau-Rutenberg ’01, the road to Akili Dada by way of Whitman College had many signposts, all with the same directions.

 “Akili,” a Swahili word, connotes “intellect,” “ability,” “knowledge” and “competence.”
 “Dada” means “sister” and often is used as a term of respect and endearment between women.
 In everyday practice, Akili Dada has come to signify a familiar unifying theme: Sisterhood is powerful.

 Akili Dada awarded its first four scholarships in February 2006.
-Since then, the organization has doubled both its funding and the number of scholarship recipients year after year.
+This year, the organization more than doubled its number of grants.
 In Kenya, the group is a registered nonprofit; in the United States, it operates as a global support fund of the Tides Foundation.

 Fifty percent of Kenyan students drop out of school after their primary education.
 The picture is bleaker still for Kenyan girls.
 Less than 30 percent of those who complete primary school go on to secondary school.
 Poverty, early marriage and the concurrent duties of maintaining a household and providing income for a family all conspire to prevent it.